+Local Appliance Storage

-Local Appliance/ Application Storage Each Card in an ETM Appliance has a Compact Flash device to store the Card software, Policies, and call log events/authentication database.
-Applications running on platforms other than a SecureLogix appliance also provide local storage.
-This allows Spans to execute the installed Policies even if they cannot communicate with the ETM Server.
+Each Card in an ETM Appliance has a Compact Flash device to store the nce Card software, Policies, and call log events/authentication database.
+This • allows Spans to execute the installed Policies even if they cannot communicate with the ETM Server.
 If communication with the Server is interrupted, the Card can store up to a week of call and Policy event information, depending on call load.
 This information is sent to the ETM Server when communication is reestablished.
 Call Recording and Firewall Policies continue to be executed, including prescribed Firewall call terminations.
-However, events are not logged on the ETM Server and real-time tracking events, such as emails, are not generated until communication is reestablished.
+However, events are not logged on the ETM Server and real- time tracking events, such as emails, are not generated until communication is reestablished.

-See the ETM® System Installation and Configuration Guide for Appliance technical specifications.
+See the ETM[®] System Installation and Configuration Guide for Appliance technical specifications.
 Breached IPS Rules cannot be recognized until communication is restored.
 The thresholds continue to be monitored, but no terminations based on breaches can occur until communication is reestablished.
 See "Voice IPS Policy Processing" in the Voice IPS User Guide for more information about IPS Policy processing in the event of a communication disruption.